hteeyeoh/edge-ai-suites/manufacturing-ai-suite/hmi-augmented-worker/docs/user-guide/how-to-build-from-source.md

 # How to Build from Source

-This document provides step-by-step instructions for building the ChatQ&A Core microservices and File Watcher service from source.
-Please refer to the prerequiresites section in the guide to install the appropriate software dependencies.
+This document provides step-by-step instructions for building the `ChatQnA Core` sample application and File Watcher service from source.
+Please refer to the [prerequisites section](./get-started.md/#prerequisites) in the guide to install the appropriate software dependencies.

-## Build ChatQ&A Core from Source
+## Build ChatQnA Core from Source

-For detailed instructions on building from source, please visit the [Build from Source Guide](https://github.com/open-edge-platform/edge-ai-libraries/blob/main/sample-applications/chat-question-and-answer-core/docs/user-guide/build-from-source.md)
+For detailed instructions on building from source, please visit the [Build from Source Guide](https://github.com/open-edge-platform/edge-ai-libraries/blob/main/sample-applications/chat-question-and-answer-core/docs/user-guide/build-from-source.md).

-### ChatQ&A Core Docker Compose Deployment
+### ChatQnA Core Docker Compose Deployment

-For docker compose deployment instructions, please visit the [Running Application Container Guide](https://github.com/open-edge-platform/edge-ai-libraries/blob/main/sample-applications/chat-question-and-answer-core/docs/user-guide/build-from-source.md#running-the-application-container)
+For docker compose deployment instructions, please visit the [Running Application Container Guide](https://github.com/open-edge-platform/edge-ai-libraries/blob/main/sample-applications/chat-question-and-answer-core/docs/user-guide/build-from-source.md#running-the-application-container).

 ## Build File Watcher Service from Source

-In the `Windows environment`, the File Watcher Service operates in conjunction with the HMI application, continuously monitoring file system activities such as creation, modification, and deletion.
-Upon detecting any changes, it transmits the relevant file data over the network to the ChatQ&A service for ingestion and contextual processing, thereby supporting Retrieval-Augmented Generation (RAG) workflows.
+In the Windows® environment, the File Watcher Service operates in conjunction with the HMI application, continuously monitoring file system activities such as creation, modification, and deletion.
+Upon detecting any changes, it transmits the relevant file data over the network to the `ChatQnA Core` service for ingestion and contextual processing, thereby supporting Retrieval-Augmented Generation (RAG) workflows.

 ### Prerequisites